dnSpy/dnSpy/README.md

 # Debugger

-- Debug .NET Framework, .NET Core and Unity game assemblies, no source code required
+- Debug .NET Framework, .NET and Unity game assemblies, no source code required
 - Set breakpoints and step into any assembly
 - Locals, watch, autos windows
 - Variables windows support saving variables (eg. decrypted byte arrays) to disk or view them in the hex editor (memory window)